finlaywashere/DownloadsCategorizer/ICS3UC_RST/docs/usage.md

 ### 2.2 File Searching Utility

 The categorizer comes with a built in indexed file searching utility for the Downloads folder, this can be used by running the utility jar or the Main class.

+### 2.3 Uninstaller usage

+In order to uninstall this amazing program run `Uninstaller.java`

+Note: If any arguments are passed to the uninstaller it will disable the delays